sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 Music: the entire phenomenon of human intentional sound production,  the whole humanizing complex...

-To love music is to affirm your place in the world, to feel connected within it.
+To love music is to affirm your place in the world, to feel confident and connected within it.
 To love Music is to try to experience this through others, and thus get perspective on both ourselves and our fellow humans.

+## A Triparitite Model for Musical Study
+- Concept: how people think about music
+- Behaviour and Context: tangible activities associated with a performance
+- Sound: the music "itself"
+    - Musical instruments
+    - Musical aspects: rhythm, melody, dynamics
+    - Different kinds of compositions or structures for music

+### Musical Aspects
+WILL BE ON TESTS!

+**Dynamics**: loudness or softness of sound

+**Tempo**: the speed at which music is (or should be) played

+**Rhythm**: the orgnization of sounds in time

+**Timbre**: The distinctive sound of an instrument or voice

+**Texture**: sonic layers; the way in which musical sounds are combined

+**Melody**: the "tune" in music; comprises a sequence of notes muving in a particular shape

+**Musical Form**: the structural orgnization of a piece of music; involves repetition, variation, and contrast